What is travel insurance, and why is it necessary?

 It is advisable to travel insured even if you are not asked for the insurance during the visa process.

-Mostly travelers must have travel insurance to obtain a visa from the embassy.
+Mostly travellers must have travel insurance to obtain a visa from the embassy.
 The insurance in these countries should be 2-4 days longer than the tourist’s visit.

 We recommend that you read the entire travel certificate well and make sure you understand it.
 We also wish you a pleasant trip without any incidents.
 Have insurance against every possibility.
 As they say, caution is the parent of safety!